RAbraham/mercylog/docs/journey.rst

 ^^^^^^^^^^^^
 * Read about AI and Prolog initiatives like KProblog.
 It seemed exciting.
 Got a sense that it would not scale.
 * Read ML at scale by Borkar and how Datalog was a natural fit for ML.
 This got me really interested in Datalog.
+* Read the paper of Datalog on Spark and how it was faster than Spark libraries :)
 * Read about Dyna for AI (suggested by David Barbour).
 The creativity of using Datalog for AI and Analytics hit me hard.
 It's like my mind was pried open.
 * Read about Yedalog at Google.
 It was like what I wanted to build.
 The dream
 * Read about a different twist on Logic Programming i.e. I think the MiniKanren approach.
 First read about the 'pitfalls' of classic Prolog by Oleg K. He talked about Hansei?